simonrob/email-oauth2-proxy/README.md

 ### Example use-cases
 - You need to use an Office 365 email account, but don't get on with Outlook.
-The email client you like doesn't support OAuth 2.0, which will be mandatory from [January 2023](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-deprecation-in-exchange-online-september/ba-p/3609437).
+The email client you like doesn't support OAuth 2.0, which is mandatory [from January 2023](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-deprecation-in-exchange-online-september/ba-p/3609437).
 - You used to use Gmail via IMAP/POP/SMTP with your raw account credentials (i.e., your real password), but cannot do this now that Google has disabled this method, and don't want to use an [App Password](https://support.google.com/accounts/answer/185833) (or cannot enable this option).
 - You have an account already set up in an email client, and you need to switch it to OAuth 2.0 authentication.
 You can edit the server details, but the client forces you to delete and re-add the account to enable OAuth 2.0, and you don't want to do this.
 - You have made your own script or application that sends or receives email, but it doesn't support OAuth 2.0, and you don't want to have to modify it to implement this.
-- You run a server with multiple services that use IMAP/POP/SMTP, and you don't want to have to set up OAuth 2.0 independently for each one.
+- You work with multiple services or applications that use IMAP/POP/SMTP, and you don't want to have to set up OAuth 2.0 independently for each one.

 In all of these cases and more, this proxy script can help.
 Follow the instructions below to get started, and please [open an issue](https://github.com/simonrob/email-oauth2-proxy/issues) with any problems or suggestions.